Coronavirus COVID-19: Facts and self-care

 Treatments that may reduce symptoms and speed recovery, and that might make a critical difference if medical facilities are unable to care for all patients:

-- Chloroquine: There is good in vitro evidence (ref) and some evidence from new clinical trials that chloroquine and its close derivative hydroxychloroquine may be helpful in treating the infection. (ref) Chinese clinical trials (data not yet available as of 13 March) reported that patients treated showed better indicators on "abatement of fever, improvement of CT images of lungs, the percentage of patients who became negative in viral nucleic acid tests and the time they need to do so." (ref 1, ref 2, ref 3) A report from a French clinical trial that has received a lot of attention (but which has also been criticised for its methodology) stated, "Despite its small sample size our survey shows that hydroxychloroquine treatment is significantly associated with viral load reduction/disappearance in COVID-19 patients and its effect is reinforced by azithromycin." (ref) New clinical trials are currently underway to better determine the effectiveness of these drugs.
+- Chloroquine: There is good in vitro evidence (ref) and some evidence from new clinical trials that chloroquine and its close derivative hydroxychloroquine may be helpful in treating the infection. (ref) Chinese clinical trials (data not yet available as of 13 March) reported that patients treated showed better indicators on "abatement of fever, improvement of CT images of lungs, the percentage of patients who became negative in viral nucleic acid tests and the time they need to do so." (ref 1, ref 2, ref 3) A report from a French clinical trial that has received a lot of attention (but which has also been criticised for its methodology) stated, "Despite its small sample size our survey shows that hydroxychloroquine treatment is significantly associated with viral load reduction/disappearance in COVID-19 patients and its effect is reinforced by azithromycin." (ref) Clinical trials are currently underway to better determine the effectiveness of these drugs.
+A study from China reported on 31 March that hydroxychloroquine helped to speed the recovery of a small number of patients who were mildly ill from the coronavirus, and the illness only turned severe in patients in the control group. (ref)

 The two forms of chloroquine being used in trials are chloroquine phosphate (most common brand name Aralen) and hydroxychloroquine sulfate (most common brand name Plaquenil).
 The Chinese expert recommendation is a dosage of 2 x 500mg of chloroquine phosphate per day for 10 days.
 In the French trial mentioned above, all patients were proposed oral hydroxychloroquine sulfate 3 x 200 mg per day for 10 days.
 In South Korea, there are unconfirmed reports that they are significantly reducing the lethality of the coronavirus by prescribing 500 mg per day of chloroquine + zinc for 10 days (ref 1, ref 2).

 These drugs are considered relatively safe.
 However, they can have toxic effects at levels not much higher than the therapeutic range, and there are rare cases of death when accidentally ingested by children or taken in large amounts by adults.
-They have not yet (as of 22 March) been specifically approved for treatment of the coronavirus, although doctors have been prescribing them off-label, and some stocks have been depleted.
+Although they are not specifically approved for treatment of the coronavirus, doctors have been prescribing them off-label, and the FDA issued an emergency-use authorization.
 It is advisable that these drugs be taken under medical supervision, especially to rule out contraindications such as heart conditions, unless an emergency situation makes medical care unavailable.
 They are known to have potential serious side effects when used long term, but in the Chinese trials, short-term usage for treatment of coronavirus had no serious adverse effects in over 100 patients.
 Hydroxychloroquine has been found to be less toxic than chloroquine.

 - Antiviral drugs: Tamiflu (oseltamivir phosphate) and some other medications (e.g. remdesivir (ref) and Kaletra, a combination of the HIV drugs lopinavir and ritonavir) might also be helpful if available.